"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page".

 There are no better ways to define your audience than that.

-Instead of the regular blogging tips blog that talks on everything blogging.
+Instead of the regular blogging tips blog that talks about everything blogging.
 Writing, and a bit of SEO, WordPress related, how to make money blogging, etc…

-Brian Clark crafted out copywriting from all these and make it a stand-alone topic of discussion.
+Brian Clark crafted copywriting from all these and make it a stand-alone topic of discussion.

 Define your audience from day 1.
 Know exactly who you’re writing for and why you need to write to such a person.
 This becomes important to do, as it will provide the direction you’ll need to follow.
 It helps in marketing your blog for better traffic and revenue growth.